An overview of Koopman-based control: From error bounds to closed-loop guarantees: Conclusions and future research challenges

 \textbf{2) Data requirements}:~ Finite-data error bounds usable for control usually demand large datasets to approximate the operator accurately.
 Since these bounds are often conservative, Koopman-based methods may appear to need more data than classical system identification, although, in practice, already less data may suffice.
 Reducing this conservatism is key to making Koopman-based control with guarantees more broadly applicable in real-world settings.

 \textbf{3) Choice of the dictionary}:~ The dictionary fundamentally governs the balance between model expressivity and computational tractability.
 Despite progress in automated dictionary learning (e.g., via deep learning), there is still no consensus on how to ensure that these learned representations preserve control-relevant features of the underlying nonlinear dynamics and enable the derivation of closed-loop guarantees.
+One interesting question is whether ideas, e.g., from bilinear subspace identification~\citep{favoreel:demoor:vanoverschee:2002,verdult:verhaegen:2005,wingerden:verhaegen:2009} can circumvent the prior selection of the dictionary and allow for implicit definitions through the identification procedure.

 \textbf{4) Scalability}:~ While convex formulations and linear control synthesis in the lifted space offer computational advantages, ensuring that stability and performance guarantees translate back to the original nonlinear dynamics remains difficult.
 Current approaches often impose strong assumptions -- such as noise-free data -- or introduce conservatism, which limits practical applicability and scalability to high-dimensional or distributed systems.
 Methods that can reduce conservatism and cope with noisy data without sacrificing closed-loop guarantees represent a crucial direction for future research. \end{summarybox}